Seteco/Somorrostro/monitoring-IPMI.md

 echo 1 > /sys/module/ipmi_si/parameters/kipmid_max_busy_us
 ```

 This instructs the the kernel IPMI module to pause for a tick between checking IPMI.
 Querying IPMI will be a lot slower now (e.g. 10 seconds for IPMI to respond), but `kipmi` will not use any noticeable CPU.
-You can also use a higher number (this is the number of IPMI checks before waiting for a tick).
+You can also use a higher number (this is the number of microseconds to poll IPMI for a response, before waiting for a tick).

 If you need to disable IPMI for netdata, edit `/etc/netdata/netdata.conf` and set: